Chart Color Schemes

 Health performance in Stanthorpe is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Stanthorpe faces significant health challenges, with various conditions affecting both younger and older age groups.
-The private health cover rate is notably low at approximately 46%, covering around 2,498 people, compared to the national average of 55.3%.
+Stanthorpe faces significant health challenges with various conditions affecting both younger and older age groups.
+The private health cover rate stands at approximately 46%, covering about 2,499 people, which is lower than the national average of 55.7%.

-Arthritis and mental health issues are the most prevalent medical conditions in the area, impacting 12.4% and 8.9% of residents respectively.
-Conversely, 59.6% of residents claim to be free from medical ailments, slightly lower than the 62.0% reported across the Rest of Qld.
-Stanthorpe has a higher proportion of seniors aged 65 and over, with 32.4% (1,763 people) compared to the 27.0% in the Rest of Qld.
+Arthritis and mental health issues are prevalent, impacting 12.4% and 8.9% of residents respectively.
+Conversely, 59.6% of residents report no medical ailments, compared to 62.0% in the rest of Queensland.
+Stanthorpe has a higher proportion of residents aged 65 and over at 32.4%, or about 1,763 people, compared to 27.0% in the rest of Queensland.

 Frequently Asked Questions - Health